Greyland-TM/Roseware-API/README.md

 - Next you need to create a admin user for yourself

-  1: In your normal django terminal, navigated to the root of this app, Run the command `pipenv shell && python manage.py createsuperuser`
+  1: In your normal django terminal, navigated to the root of this app, Run the command `pipenv shell && python manage.py createcustomuser`
   2: Follow the text propts in the terminal.
   3: Use something you will remember easily.